 [INT] Tibbits That Require an Interrupt Line

 Some Tibbits require an interrupt line.
-For example, on Tibbits #01 (simple RS232 port), #02 (universal RS232/422/485 port) the interrupt is used to detect state changes on the CTS line.
+For example, with Tibbits #01 (simple RS232 port) and #02 (universal RS232/422/485 port), the interrupt is used to detect state changes on the CTS line.
 This is necessary for the RTS/CTS flow control.
-Obviously, an RS232 port doesn't always need the flow control, so the interrupt line may not be necessary.
-Other Tibbits, such as #08 (Wiegand and clock/data reader port) must be wired to the interrupt line, or they won't be able to do their job.
+Obviously, an RS232 port doesn't always need flow control, so the interrupt line may not be necessary.
+Other Tibbits, such as #08 (Wiegand and clock/data reader port), must be wired to the interrupt line, or they won't be able to do their job.

-The INT line, when present on a Tibbit, is always mapped into the control line D:
+The INT line, when present on a Tibbit, is always mapped to control line D: